Christof/vim_tips/vim_tips.md

 with `<CR>`.
 The Command-Line Window prepopulated with the last executed commands is opened with `q:`.

+`gn` moves to next search result and uses visual mode to select it.
+This can be useful to combine with actions like `dgn`.
+Also the `.` command now both moves to the next result and performs the action.

 ## Patterns

 Patterns in Vim can be used to accomplish different tasks, like